 Coconuts are historically touted as wound healers in alternative medicine.
 Some of these benefits can extend to infection treatment and prevention, too.
-Other studies have looked at the potential pain-relieving capabilities of the oil, which may help alleviate post-tattooing discomfort.
+Research has looked at the potential pain-relieving capabilities of the oil, which may help alleviate post-tattooing discomfort.

 Whether you’re getting a new tattoo or removing an old one, the last thing you want is an infection.
 Some research suggests that lauric acid in coconuts may have antibacterial effects in the skin.
 It can also help fight off lipid-coated viruses, too.
 Coconuts may also have antifungal properties.

 Tattooing directly results in intentional, yet temporary, skin wounds.
 As a natural response, your skin becomes inflamed (swollen).
 Coconut oil may speed up the healing process by helping to combat this inflammation.
 This is thanks to ingredients such as vitamins C and E and L-arginine.
 Lauric acid also exhibits anti-inflammatory properties.

 Due to its fatty acid components, coconut oil delivers a high level of moisture to the skin.
 This is what makes the oil so popular for eczema and dry skin.
 When considering tattoo healing, coconut oil can help protect the art from looking dull while also keeping your skin healthy.